-8 tips for saving money on your mortgage
+8 tips for saving money on your mortgage loan

-You have decided on the type of mortgage and the features that meet your needs.
+You have decided on the type of mortgage loan and the features that meet your needs.
 Here are a few tips to help you get started.

-The following table shows how much you could save on a mortgage by negotiating your interest rate.
+The following table shows how much you could save on a mortgage loan by negotiating your interest rate.
 In many cases, you can negotiate a 1% rate discount if you have a very good credit rating.

 Assumptions: The mortgage payment decreases as the rate decreases.
 The initial interest rate is 4.5% per year.
-The term of the mortgage is 25 years.
+The term of the mortgage loan is 25 years.

 2. Shop around well in advance

-Whether you’re looking to renew your mortgage or get a new one, financial institutions will often give you three months in advance to shop around.
+Whether you’re looking to renew your mortgage loan or get a new one, financial institutions will often give you three months in advance to shop around.
 What’s more, some institutions will allow you to benefit from the better rate between the pre-negotiated rate and the rate available at the time of the new loan.

 If you choose a variable rate mortgage, the rate won’t be guaranteed, but the formula for calculating it might be.
 For example, you could get the financial institution’s prime rate minus 1%, in which case the prime rate may fluctuate, but the formula still applies.